-And in order optimize that, we need our protein synthesis to happen quicker than protein breakdown.
+And in order to optimize that, we need our protein synthesis to happen quicker than protein breakdown.
 How?
-By consuming carbohydrates and protein within a 30 minute window of exercising.
+By consuming carbohydrates and protein within a 30-minute window of exercising.

-That window might seen short, but there are studies showing that women benefit from a quicker replenishment of nutrients than men do.
+That window might seem short, but there are studies showing that women benefit from a quicker replenishment of nutrients than men do.

-Dr. Sims research on women has show that 30 grams of protein within 30-45 minutes post-workout is the ideal amount to promote optimal recovery in premenopausal women
+Dr. Sims research on women has shown that 30 grams of protein within 30-45 minutes post-workout is the ideal amount to promote optimal recovery in premenopausal women

-Dr. Sims also recommends post-workout nutrition to stop the catabolic response post exercise, replenish depleted glycogen stores from exercise and prevent a LEA (low energy availability) state
+Dr. Sims also recommends post-workout nutrition to stop the catabolic response post-exercise, replenish depleted glycogen stores from exercise and prevent an LEA (low energy availability) state

 So what do you eat?